List of Kenan & Kel characters: Kel Kimble (Kel Mitchell)

 Kel is the slightly nutty, dimwitted, and clumsy best friend of Kenan Rockmore.
-In fact, his impulsive, usually lack of attention, naïvety and strange behavior, make Kel to be accident-prone, might being able to create the biggest disaster with the most ordinary things and actions.
+In fact, his impulsive, usually lack of attention, naïvete and strange behavior, make Kel to be accident-prone, being able to create the biggest disaster with the most ordinary things and actions.
 But despite this, Kel is actually highly intelligent as witnessed by his IQ test score, but this does not show in his everyday life.
 He loves orange soda (which he professes by talking in the third person: "Who loves orange soda?
 Kelllll loves orange soda.
 Is it true?
 Mm-hmm!
 I do, I do, I do-ooooh!") and never pays for the soda he drinks at Kenan's place of business, Rigby's.
-In the episode "Who Loves Orange Soda", it is revealed that his steady diet for orange soda have caused his insides to be "Bright Orange".
+In the episode "Who Loves Orange Soda?", it is revealed that his steady diet for orange soda have caused his insides to be "bright orange".
 Since Kel's parents (who have never appeared on the show, though mentioned several times) are rich, busy scientists, he often visits and stays in Kenan's home to keep him company.
 Kel also tries to avoid Kenan's little sister, Kyra, who has a crush on him, but later on in the series, Kel feels more comfortable around Kyra.
 Kel also manages to get on Kenan's dad's bad side with his clumsy behavior and is always forced to go home.
 He might resist following Kenan's schemes at first, but ultimately he is included anyway and Kel somehow usually ruins them, although there are a few episodes that end on a high note.
-Despite being clumsy, Kel is also an incredible painter, an excellent violinist, and a rapper and does very well in school (unlike Kenan).
+Despite being clumsy, Kel is also an incredible painter, an excellent violinist, a rapper and does very well in school (unlike Kenan).
 He is always wearing a hat during the course of the series.
-He is scared of pancakes, butterflies, brassieres, flying, Berlin and monkeys.
+He is scared of pancakes, butterflies, brassieres, flying, ponies, crime, Berlin and monkeys.
 His catchphrase is "AWWWW, HERE IT GOES!" which he says right before the start of the show, and right at the end of the show.
 At the end of the first part of a 2-part episode, Kel would say, "AWWW, TO BE CONTINUED...", as the words, "TO BE CONTINUED...", would appear on the screen.